University of Alabama Tailgating

 Driving

 Driving around the stadium and the campus, in general, can be pretty tricky on game day.
 With this in mind, the game day staff have been known to offer different routes to get to and from the campus in a time-efficient way.
 Routes cater to people heading to the Bryant-Denny Stadium from all different directions.
-State Route 216 goes to the south of University Boulevard and is not preferred for RVs getting to either of the on-campus sites.
+State Route 216 goes south of University Boulevard and is not preferred for RVs getting to either of the on-campus sites.

 Parking areas